tpaulinoa/calendar-api/README.md

 These are the default values defined in the docker-compose file.

-## API Docs

-The API documentation is available at [this page](https://documenter.getpostman.com/view/15348183/VUjMnQpC).
-There you can find all the available endpoints and examples of requests/responses.
+#### Dummy data

+When the API is started locally, a SQL script runs to insert some data in the database, so you can query the API right away, searching by the ids declared in the script.

 ## Project structure